jinsley8/opensource-doc-gen/github_template/Contribute.md/BugReport.md

-Once you're certain that you should submit the bug, we highly recommend filing an issue through github to get a timely response.
+Once you're certain that you should submit the bug, we highly recommend filing an issue through Github to get a timely response.

 To submit an issue, please include the following information in your post:
 1. What is the version that you are using?